Danangjoyoo/flask-http-middleware/README.md

 ```

 ## Description
-Flask HTTP Middleware with starlette's (FastAPI) BaseHTTPMiddleware style.
-Manage your middleware directly from `request` to `response` easily
+A module to create flask middleware with direct access to `request` and `response`.

+This module implement the starlette's (FastAPI) BaseHTTPMiddleware style to Flask.

 ## Changelogs
 - v0.0
     - First Upload
+- v0.1
+    - Allows to stacking the middleware

 ## How to use ?